shahbazahmed1269/shahbazahmed1269.github.io/_posts/2018-02-04-clean-code-part1.md

 5. **Finally, what is clean code?** The best answer to this question that I found in the book is by Dave Thomas:
 > “Clean code can be read, and enhanced by a developer other than its original author.
 It has unit and acceptance tests.
 It has meaningful names.
 It provides one way rather than many ways for doing one thing.
 It has minimal dependencies, which are explicitly defined, and provides a clear and minimal API.” - Dave Thomas, founder of OTI.

 The explanation is pretty much straight forward and covers most of the properties of a good code.
-In my opinion, **clean code is code which is easy to read and modify especially by other developers**
+In simpler words, **clean code is code which is easy to read and modify especially by other developers**.
+Writing clean code requires using lots of small techniques which contribute towards cleanliness of code.
+Applying these techniques can even turn bad code into good code.

 ### Chapter 2: Meaningful Names